Jacknet/gopherventure/README.md

 ### TO-DOs:
 * A more developed plot is yet to be developed.
-* ~~At the moment, the project is split into two sources due to the differences in line breaks on Windows and Linux/*nix.
-Attempt to combine the two versions.
-Maybe include code that checks what environment you're using?~~ __This issue has been resolved!__
+* Implement RNG fight mechanics for monster battles.
-* ~~Implement RNG fight mechanics for monster battles.~~ Currently experimenting with mixing `time` and `math/rand` to make the pseudo-system more varied.
+Currently experimenting with mixing `time` and `math/rand` to make the pseudo-system more varied.
 Might change to a RNG that loops over and over until it